python-discord/bot/bot/resources/tags/mutability.md

 `string` didn't change.
 Why is that so?

 That's because strings in Python are _immutable_.
-You can't change them, you can only pass around existing strings or create new ones.
+You can't change them, you can only pass around existing strings or create new oness.

 ```python
 string = "abcd"
 string = string.upper()
 ```

-`string.upper()` creates a new string which is like the old one, but with all the letters turned to upper case.
+`string.upper()` creates a new string which is like the old one, but with allthe letters turned to upper case.

 `int`, `float`, `complex`, `tuple`, `frozenset` are other examples of immutable data types in Python.

 Mutable data types like `list`, on the other hand, can be changed in-place:
 ```python